piyavach/PRCDv2/README.md

 Note: we run programme over the python 3.6 and Pycharm Intellij IDE

 For PRCD code
-1. include the libarary as following import json
+1. setup and include the libarary to your project as following import json

 import shutil